 “I met my now ex-boyfriend when he was a student and I was working.
 A few weeks after we started dating, my roommate moved out and my boyfriend dropped out of university, so we had to choose between him moving back home and having a long-distance relationship or him moving in.
 The relationship would have come to a natural conclusion if we’d just been dating, but now we were stuck with each other.
 Neither of us could afford to move out and we had a 12-month tenancy agreement.
 I had the idea to just ‘stick it out’ until I could move out, but he cheated on me and we broke up after a really big fight.

-We then stayed living together for another six months because of that tenancy agreement, which was a total nightmare.
+stayed living together for another six months because of that tenancy agreement, which was a total nightmare.
 It was a one-bedroom apartment, so he was on the sofa, but still bringing girls back with him when he went out on the weekends!
 We only went our separate ways when that tenancy agreement was over, which coincided with me starting to make an income from blogging online, and I was able to pay the entire rent by myself.”
+2 Marisa, 25-30

 “When I was in my 20s, I moved in with my ex-husband because he suggested that it ‘didn’t make sense’ for me to live separately and pay rent.
 He turned out to be abusive, and then tried to silence me by getting me detained as an immigrant.
 I certainly regretted dating him, moving in with him, and marrying him.
 I lived with him/stayed married for three years — it was probably the most foolish thing I’ve done in my life.